Mobile App • Concept 2025

 Creating a thread

-Starting meaningful conversations across distance can feel awkward.
+Starting a meaningful conversation across distance can feel awkward.

 Replying to a thread